KrystalBit/mkdocs-testing/README.md

 npm run tauri dev
 ```

-API Key is generated on
+API Key is generated on the exchange website (add at least 1000 nonce).
+This app only requires permission to Query Ledger Entries.